mickfuzz/phd4/_posts/2022-8-8-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 ## Abstract

 This chapter describes digital game making as an inclusive process to develop coding concepts and coding fluency.
-It outlines research which emerges from my work with young learners of ages 8-11 which leverages the motivational and navigational affordances of enthusiast game making communities and adapts it to more structured educational environments.
+It outlines research which emerges from my work with young learners of ages 8-11 which leverages the motivational and navigational affordances of enthusiast game making communities and adapts them to more structured educational environments.
 I summarise the features of two game making tools used in my study.
 Finally this chapter contains an overview of the 3M game making learning design and links to extensive resources for learners and teachers.

 ## Introduction